AbelWeldaregay/DominionHack/README.md

 # ODU - Team Payak HackU2019

-A web application that streamlines the experience between providers and customers.
+A web application that streamlines the experience between service providers and customers.

 # Team
 - Apurva Modi